 He thought he was the son of a god and wanted to be remembered forever… And you probably needed to look him up, didn’t you?

 Alexander was only one of thousands of “conquerors” whose big empire soon fell to pieces -as they all do-.

-A few more years, and he won’t even be the single line entry on history books that he is today -not that any student gives a fu*k about him even today, anyway-.
+A couple more millennia, less than a blink of an eye, and he won’t even be the single line entry on history books that he is today -not that any student gives a fu*k about him even today, anyway-.